usf-cs360-spring2019/usf-cs360-spring2019.github.io/_general/student-awards.md

   - Brian S. (Grad, MSCS)

 This year’s recipients include both undergraduate and graduate students, as well as computer science and data science majors.

+## CS 360/560 Best Video Awards

+These are awards given to students in CS 360 or CS 560 in Spring 2019 that were voted to have the best demonstration videos of their final projects.

+Normally the awards are given to only the top 3 students per semester, but there was a tie this semester.
+The recipients are (in alphabetical order by last name):

+- Gudbrand S. (Grad, MSCS)
+- Derrick S. (Undergrad, CS)
+- Brian S. (Grad, MSCS)
+- Divya V. (Grad, MSCS)

+This year’s recipients include both undergraduate and graduate students in computer science.